-HOW TO PREPARE FOR THE MEETINGS
+HOW TO PREPARE FOR THE SSLC AND INFORMAL CATCH UPS

-- + Let the Programme Leader know at the beginning of the academic year that you wish to be a member of the Programme Committee. - + Talk to students to gather feedback on issues within the department - positive or negative. - + Contact the Programme Committee chair/secretary or the SSLC chair if you wish to place anything on the agenda. - + Read the agenda and check minutes from previous meetings to understand matters arising. - + Contact your Course Rep Support Staff member ahead of the meeting to receive your course report.
+- Let the Programme Leader know at the beginning of the academic year that you wish to arrange an informal catch up at an agreed date and time. - + Talk to students to gather feedback on issues within the department - positive or negative. - + Contact the the SSLC chair and the Programme Leader if you want to discuss anything in particular. - Read the agenda and check minutes from previous meetings to understand matters arising. - + Contact your Faculty Organiser or Programme Leader ahead of the meeting to receive your course report.

-TIPS FOR EFFECTIVE COMMUNICATION AT AN SSLC OR PROGRAMME COMMITTEE:
+TIPS FOR EFFECTIVE COMMUNICATION AT AN SSLC INFORMAL CATCH UP: